tvanantwerp/github-user-search/README.md

 ## App Structure

 While Next.js has some very useful server-side generation abilities, this app does not use them.
 Queries to the GitHub API are instead made client-side.
 The primary reason for this approach is that there are 72,800,732 possible results (as of writing), and I do not wish to statically render that many pages.
 Nor do I wish to have a Next.js app running on a server to render pages as requested, as this app is meant to be deployed to a static host like Netlify.

+## User Details

+A user's details can be viewed at `/user/:username`, which is linked to from the individual search results.

+Contribution history queries cannot exceed a year's worth of time, so only the latest year is currently displayed.
+I may update this to simply query every possible year separately, but it's not so terribly important right now.